-Animals and insects can be both a help and a hinderance in New Zealand.
+Animals and insects can be both a help and a hindrance in New Zealand.
 Find out how to keep them safe, or exterminate them.

-Fireworks, Christmas crackers and party poppers all contain hazardous substances.
-We have advice to keep you safe while having fun.
+Fireworks, Christmas crackers and party poppers are explosives.
+Keep safe while you are having fun.